 In 2011, the first baby boomers turned 65.
 By 2029, when that entire generation will be 65 or older, they will make up nearly 20 percent of the population, according to a 2014 U.S. Census Bureau population report.
 Coinciding with that increase, the number of Americans with Alzheimer’s (just one of the causes of diminished capacity) is predicted to climb from its 2015 total of 5.3 million to 7.8 million in 2030 and to 9.5 million in 2035, according to the Alzheimer’s Association.

-The impending aging boom means advisors will need to be even more vigilant about observing their retirement-aged clients’ behavior and acknowledging they might have a problem when something seems out of the ordinary.
+The impending aging boom means financial professionals will need to be even more vigilant about observing their retirement-aged clients’ behavior and acknowledging they might have a problem when something seems out of the ordinary.

-“As advisors, we see our clients in a different light,” Kropp said.
+“As financial professionals, we see our clients in a different light,” Kropp said.
 “We love them, but we’re far enough away from being family that we can see them differently.
 We’re not in denial.”

 Your unique relationship with your older clients could put you in the position to be first to notice a need for help.
 By voicing your concerns with their family and others who can provide assistance, you could be heading off a severe financial loss or preventing them from becoming a target of financial abuse.
 Just as important, by identifying and reporting someone with potential diminished capacity, you could also be protecting your firm from accusations of mismanaging clients’ money or not adequately preserving or protecting their assets.